Series:

 Chapters:

-M. Firth, ‘Rage and lust in the afterlives of King Edgar the Peaceful,’ in Approaches to Medieval Emotional Alterity: Impossible Emotions, ed.
-Erin Sebo, Matthew Firth and Daniel Anlezark.
+M. Firth, ‘Rage and lust in the afterlives of King Edgar the Peaceful,’ in Emotional Alterity in the Medieval North Sea World, ed.
+Erin Sebo, Matthew Firth and Daniel Anlezark (Palgrave, 2023), 201-230.